Hobbies and interests

 WinnerBio

 My career goal is to work for a non-profit organization in a disaster relief program.
 To accomplish my goal, I have surrounded myself with others in this line of work and have taken advantage of multiple training opportunities.
 I am very passionate about this line of work and cannot wait to help others in need.
-I currently attend Ohio Christian University with a major in Emergency and Disaster Management.
+I currently attend Ohio Christian University with a double major in Emergency and Disaster Management and Psychology.
+While in school, I contribute to my community as a resident assistant, teacher's assistant, and security team member.

 Education